 We work hard and play hard !
 Who knows what is next?

-Ron is a retired firefighter who has a madness for genealogy.
-He has been tracing his roots for more than 25 years and publishes the Grantham Gazette with articles about Granthams in America.
-Ron, shown at his first fire, wrote the Centennial History of the West Palm Beach Fire Department which commemorated the FDs 100th aniversary in 1994.
+Ron is a retired West Palm Beach Florida firefighter who has a madness for genealogy.
+He has been tracing his roots for more than 30 years and publishes the Grantham Gazette with articles about Granthams in America.
+Ron, shown at his first fire, wrote the Centennial History of the West Palm Beach Fire Department which commemorated the FDs 100th anniversary in 1994.

 CLICK HERE for the WPB Fire Department History.